-Class leads with pupils who are not engaged in subject specific study are expected to teach at least 1 session each per week of core subjects (English and Maths) in addition to 1 session each for PSHE, reading and phonics.
+Class leads with pupils who are not engaged in subject specific study are expected to teach at least 1 session each per week of core subjects (English and Maths) in addition to 1 session each for PSHE, reading and where possible daily phonics sessions.
 They are also expected to provide an educational visit at least once each term to widen their cultural capital experience.